Problems with fixpoints of polynomials of polynomials: Introduction

-\item Another viewpoint on internal families $(A_i)_{i : I}$ is that they may be viewed as a formalism for input-output specifications which we may call \emph{problems}.
+\mysubparagraph{As problems} Another viewpoint on internal families $(A_i)_{i : I}$ is that they may be viewed as a formalism for input-output specifications which we may call \emph{problems}.
 The idea is that members $i : I$ are inputs or \emph{questions} and $A_i$ consists of \emph{answers} to $i$.
 Then a full solution to such a problem $P : A \to I$ is a section $s : I \to A$.
 Even if $P$ is ``surjective'', such full solutions have no reason to exist in general; in our examples of interest it will be the case that $\cC$ contains only continuous maps and that $P$ typically has no continuous sections.
 It is then remarkable that container morphisms $P \to Q$ can be regarded as reductions that solve $P$ using exactly one oracle call to $Q$, a restriction reminiscent of linear logic.
-This notion is extensively studied in type 2 computability\footnote{But not exclusively there; see~\cite{HirschThesis90} for a similar set-up in algebraic complexity theory.}, where the objects of $\cC$ are subspaces of $\Cantor$, morphisms are represented by Turing machines operating on infinite bit strings and problems are often given by non-constructive $\forall \exists$ theorems of second-order arithmetic.
+This notion is extensively studied in type 2 computability\footnote{But not exclusively there; see~\cite{HirschThesis90} for a similar set-up in algebraic complexity theory.
+This is also similar to intuitions in terms of gamaes given in~\cite{Hyv14}.}, where the objects of $\cC$ are subspaces of $\Cantor$, morphisms are represented by Turing machines operating on infinite bit strings and problems are often given by non-constructive $\forall \exists$ theorems of second-order arithmetic.
 In this setting, container morphisms are called \emph{Weihrauch reductions}~\cite{brattka2022hagen} and capture comparative hardness, often in a more fine-grained way than entailment does in reverse mathematics~\cite{simpson}.
-This viewpoint is also helpful when working with modalities induced by containers~\cite{RSSmod} in the context of synthetic computability theory~\cite{KiharaLT24,Swan24,Yoshimura2}. \end{enumerate}
+This viewpoint is also helpful when working with modalities induced by containers~\cite{RSSmod,AB26} in the context of synthetic computability theory~\cite{KiharaLT24,Swan24,Yoshimura2}.